whawty/libvirt-usb-hotplugd/README.md

 interval: 5s
 machines: {}
 ```
-Please mind taht since 5 seconds is the default interval you might as well use `{}` as
+Please mind that since 5 seconds is the default interval you might as well use `{}` as
-the only contents of the configuration.
+the only contents of the main configuration.
-You can add then add the machine specific snippet `/path/to/machines.d/webcam-test.yml`:
+The second file for this example is the machine specific snippet `/path/to/machines.d/webcam-test.yml`:

 ```yaml
 devices: